CDLUC3/mrt-admin-sinatra/README.md

 # Merritt Admin Sinatra

-This microservice is part of the [Merritt Preservation System](https://github.com/CDLUC3/mrt-doc).
+This lambda is part of the [Merritt Preservation System](https://github.com/CDLUC3/mrt-doc).

 ## Purpose